-New sights, sounds and smells are a complete adventure for kids, they soak up new cultures like a sponge and seeing these new things through the eyes of a child will have you noticing and appreciating the little things you never did pre-kids.
+New sights, sounds and smells are a complete adventure for kids.
+They soak up new cultures like a sponge.
+Seeing these new things through the eyes of a child will have you noticing and appreciating the little things you never did pre-kids.

-Don’t worry about unusual foods, watching you experiment with new things will encourage a sense of discovery in little ones and I’ve never been anywhere we couldn’t get a bowl of spaghetti bolognaise or plain rice if they’re really not keen on deep fried crickets!
+Traveling long haul with kids can mean new tastes.
+Don’t worry about unusual foods, watching you experiment with new things will encourage a sense of discovery in little ones.
+I’ve never been anywhere we couldn’t get a bowl of spaghetti Bolognese or plain rice if they’re really not keen on deep fried crickets!

 Once your flight’s booked there’s no going back right?
-It’s also the most expensive part of long haul travel so get this out of the way first.
+It’s also the most expensive part of long haul travel with kids so get this out of the way first.

-I use Skyscanner to check the cheapest prices within any given month.
-I particularly like that you can search your outward airport (i.e Manchester) to “Everywhere” to see which flights are particularly cheap, we’ve often planned our whole holiday around this.
+Try using Skyscanner to check the cheapest prices within any given month.
+I particularly like that you can search your outward airport (i.e Manchester) to “Everywhere” to see which flights are particularly cheap.
+We’ve often planned our whole holiday around this.

-If you need a long connection to make your flights work then book an airport lounge, yes, they add a bit to your budget but it will save your sanity rather than wandering airport shops or trying to sleep resting on your hand luggage.
-An airport lounge will probably set you back about £50 and I could easily spend that getting dinner and drinks and magazines in an airport so I say great value.
-We recently spent 7 hours at the Oryx Lounge at Doha airport and it was well worth the money just to be able to have a sleep and refresh for our on going flight.
+If you need a long connection to make your flights work then book an airport lounge.
+Yes, they add a bit to your budget but it will save your sanity.
+Rather than wandering airport shops or trying to sleep resting on your hand luggage.
+An airport lounge will probably set you back about £50.
+I could easily spend that getting dinner and drinks and magazines in an airport.
+So I say great value.
+We recently spent 7 hours at the Oryx Lounge at Doha airport and it was well worth the money.
+Just to be able to have a sleep and refresh for our on going flight.

-If you do have an early morning flight then an airport hotel can save a lot of travel stress and many will include parking in the deal making them great value.
+If you have an early morning flight then an airport hotel can save a lot of travel stress.
+And many will include parking in the deal making them great value.
 We loved the Sofitel at Gatwick or if you’re flying from Manchester, the Radisson Blu is perfect.
 You can walk to the terminal from both so don’t even have to worry about a shuttle bus.

 This is always my favourite part of the family travel planning process, working out where to stay.
-I obsessively read other family travel blogs (no surprise there!) to work out which neighborhood I want to set up base in first and then start looking for accommodation.
+I obsessively read other family travel blogs (no surprise there!) to work out which neighborhood I want to set up base in first.
+Then I start looking for accommodation.

 I love using tripadvisor to find the best prices for hotels, I don’t read all the reviews but its great to be able to flick through to see how other travelers have experienced a hotel.
 You can also filter by “families” meaning you’ll often pick up some great advice from other families who’ve visited.